 |Available Devices||Windows, Android, iPhone/iPad, Mac, Web-based||Windows, Android, iPhone/iPad, Mac, Web-based|

-Drupal ideal merchant is an SME which plans to sell complex, heavy content on their website with unique features and/or customized checkout procedure.
-The platform fits well with government agencies, non-profit organizations, and foundation websites which are often overloaded with content, require a high degree of flexibility and security, and can’t afford incurring big maintenance costs.
+The ideal merchant of Drupal Commerce is an SME that plans to sell complex products and/or heavy content on its website.
+Such merchants often look for unique ecommerce features and customized checkout.
+The platform fits well with government agencies, non-profit organizations, and foundation websites which are often overloaded with content, require a high degree of flexibility and security, and can’t afford to incur big maintenance costs.

-Do you find both Drupal Commerce and Magento appealing?
+Can’t choose between Drupal Commerce vs Magento?
 Don’t limit yourself, take both!

 Despite being competitors on the market, these platforms can actually be companions with outstanding content features of Drupal and seamless product experience of Magento.